 Collectively, heart failure is known to affect 6.5 million Americans and 23 million worldwide.
 It is also a contributing cause in 1 of 8 deaths.
 The death rate has become a significant economic burden that is expected to reach $70 billion with approximately 550 thousand new cases annually.

-Patients who have risk factors like obesity, smoking, bad sleep habits, and poor diet are more susceptible to heart failure.
+Patients who have risk factors like obesity, smoking, bad sleep habits, and poor diet are more susceptible to a weakened cardiovascular system and heart failure.
 Sticking to a well-designed routine helps patients minimize their chances of heart failure.
 However. it is important for physicians to be diligent in detecting and diagnosing heart failure to reduce the mortality rate, increase the quality of life and decrease the economic strain.

 Sleep’s Effect on the Cardiovascular System

 Sleep is one of the many key factors that contribute to cardiovascular disease.
-Patients with OSA often have compromised heart health.
+Patients with OSA often have compromised heart health and should be seeing cardiologists regularly.
 Certain chemicals are triggered that keep the body from achieving extended periods in which heart rate and blood pressure are lowered.
 Since OSA patients lack long, deep periods of rest, this leads to complications over time if left untreated.

 Not only is this a concern for adults, but studies also show that too little sleep early in life has adverse effects in the future.
 Lacking sleep as a child may lead to cardiovascular problems, high BMI, and increased risk of hypertension.